axieinfinity/ronin-documentation/docs/validators/setup/overview.md

 #### Standalone setup

-In a standalone setup, the validator node and the bridge operator are defined in two different `docker-compose.yml` configurations and run on two machines, respectively.
-In this approach, a non-validator node runs alongside the bridge component, allowing you to isolate the resources between the validator and the bridge for enhanced reliability and security.
+In a standalone setup, the validator node and the bridge node are defined in two different `docker-compose.yml` configurations and run on two machines, respectively.

 ![standalone-setup](./assets/standalone-setup.svg)

 Follow these guides for a standalone setup:
 <DocCardList items={[
     findSidebarItem('/validators/setup/mainnet/run-validator'),
-    findSidebarItem('/bridge-operators/setup/run-bridge-operator'),
+    findSidebarItem('/bridge-operators/setup/run-bridge'),
     ]} />